 These food sensitivities changed, though…over the years, my palate expanded out to where it could handle most things.
 I found, in my 20’s, that I could begin eating fruit for the first time sans nausea.

 Touch evolved.
 As a kid, I wanted to touch everything.
-I liked raspy walls and paper the most.
-I liked the covers of old books.
+I liked raspy walls and smooth paper and the thready covers of old books.
 I could spend all day touching tree bark, bricks, velcro.
 Sand paper was so intense that I couldn’t rub it…I would just put my hand on it, leave it there for a bit…that’s all I could handle.

 Like everything else, that sense-awareness slowly faded…today, my hands still feel intense, lively, but the things around me…the walls and trees and books…they don’t resonate like they used to.